18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 Image source

-These snails come in various colors, though bright yellow is the most common, and they feed on most types of algae.
-Their favorites, however, are plant algae, glass algae, and substrate algae.
+These snails come in various colors, though bright yellow is the most common, and they feed on most types of algae, but aren’t much help with black beard.

 Malaysian trumpet snail clinging onto a rock in freshwater aquarium